 Following WWI, modernist architecture left a distinctive mark on the architectural landscape of Budapest.
 In fact, several well-known figures of the Bauhaus school were Hungarians (Marcel Breuer, László Moholy-Nagy), although many of them later migrated to the United States.

-The highest concentration of modernist buildings can be found along Pozsonyi út in Újlipótváros (location here), with the most lavish under Pozsonyi út 38.
-These buildings' architecture was a form of protest by their upper-middle class (mainly Jewish) residents against the then still prominent Baroque Revival style (and its societal implications), which they viewed as outdated.
+The highest concentration of modernist buildings can be found along Pozsonyi út in Újlipótváros (location), with the most lavish under Pozsonyi út 38.
+The architectural language of these buildings was a form of protest by their upper-middle class (mainly Jewish) residents against the Baroque Revival style still prominent at the time.
+They viewed it, along with its societal implications, as outdated and backward-looking.

 Fans of this style should certainly go see the residential homes along Napraforgó Street in Buda, where concrete constructions, modular structures, and flat roofs dominate the street view (location).
 This row of modernist buildings was the result of a progressive government decree in the 1930s that commissioned architects to build affordable housing in the leading style of the day.